FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/logging/readme.md

 2. 'logs': Used for writing all logs to the output file on path 'log/logs.log'.
 The rolling file appender is applied.
-3. 'netconf-notifications', 'netconf-messages', 'netconf-events', and 'cli-messages': Sifting appenders that split logs per node ID that is set in the marker of the logs.
+3. 'netconf-notifications', 'netconf-messages', 'netconf-events', and 'cli-messages', 'gnmi-messages': Sifting appenders that split logs per node ID that is set in the marker of the logs.
 Logs are written to different subdirectories under 'log' directory and they are identified by their node ID.
 The rolling file appender is applied.
 4. 'restconf': Appender used for writing of RESTCONF messages into 'log/restconf.log' file.
 The rolling file appender is applied.
+5. 'gnmi': Appender used for writing of Logs related to gNMI topology.
 ### Loggers

 There are 2 groups of loggers: